 The success and growth of an organization are closely linked to the level of motivation and commitment of its employees.
 Hence, organizations implement a wide range of HR Policies to enhance the overall satisfaction levels of their workforce.
-These range from providing more flexible work schedules to improving workplace culture, and rewarding and recognizing employees.
-In this context, organizations need to find an answer to the question: ‘Can lack of employee recognition program hurt an organization’?
+These can range from providing more flexible work schedules to improving workplace culture and rewarding and recognizing employees.
+Hence, in this context, organizations need to find an answer to the question: ‘Can the lack of an employee recognition program hurt an organization’?

 A study by Workhuman Institute (erstwhile Globoforce) found that despite understanding the importance of employee recognition, only 14% of organizations provide their employees with the necessary tools for the same.

 In a survey conducted by Psychometric, when the participants were asked what leaders could do more to improve engagement, 58% of respondents replied: “give recognition”.

 Of the employee engagement strategies, rewards and recognition are deemed to be one of the most effective.
 Here’s why:

 1. Timely rewards and recognition help in improving engagement, motivation, and commitment of the employees, and driving workforce productivity and efficiency.

 2. It gives employees a sense of belonging and purpose and also strengthens their commitment and loyalty towards the organization.